Undergraduate

 Corequisite(s) -

-Special Requisite(s) It is expected from students to know the basic concepts and problems of design, 2D and 3D-Modelling.
+Special Requisite(s) Students are expected to know the basic concepts and problems of design.

 Course Assistant(s)

-Teaching Methods and Techniques -Presentations, Discussion and arguments, Jury critics
+Teaching Methods and Techniques -Presentations, Discussion and Arguments, Critics

 Principle Sources --Bechtel, R.B. & Arza C. (2002) Handbook of environmental psychology.
 J. Wiley & Sons: New York.